mitin001/blog/2025/12/04/arxiv-2305.13860-jailbreaking-chatgpt.md

 # [Jailbreaking ChatGPT via Prompt Engineering](https://arxiv.org/pdf/2305.13860)

 This scholarly paper was referenced by [an article about vibe hacking](../../../2025/11/08/wired-ai-hacker.md).
-It answered two questions about LLMs and prompt-based attacks against them.
+It answered three questions about LLMs and prompt-based attacks against them.

 ## How to get ChatGPT to output information that's against OpenAI's terms of service?